 Using his position of power in heaven, Jesus continues working for our salvation.
 He sends the Holy Spirit to us (John 15:26; 16:7), and the Holy Spirit testifies about Jesus and helps us understand what he taught (John 14:26; 15:26).
 The Spirit is the way that the Father and the Son live within us (14:18, 23).

-The risen Christ intercedes for us, to defend us from accusation and to give us help.
+The risen Christ intercedes for us, to defend us and to give us help.
 “He is able to save completely those who come to God through him, because he always lives to intercede for them” (Hebrews 7:25).
 “Because he himself suffered when he was tempted, he is able to help those who are being tempted” (Hebrews 2:18).
 Because he can sympathize with our weaknesses, we can be confident that he will give us the help we need in our struggles (Hebrews 4:15-16).

 The book of Hebrews calls him our high priest, who sacrificed himself for us and now lives to help us (Hebrews 2:17; 3:1).
-Since our sins are forgiven through his death, we can approach God with confidence (Hebrews 10:19).
+Since our sins have been forgiven through his death, we can approach God with confidence (Hebrews 10:19).
 “Since we have a great priest over the house of God,” we are encouraged: “let us draw near to God with a sincere heart in full assurance of faith” (verse 22).

 Jesus is also our Shepherd (John 10:11; Hebrews 13:20), implying that he loves, protects and provides for us.
 Peter brings similar images to mind when he calls Jesus “the Shepherd and Overseer of your souls” (1 Peter 2:25).
 Jesus watches over us.
 The book of Revelation tells us that we are shepherded by a Lamb, a gentle guide who sacrificed himself for us (Revelation 7:17).
 He will supply our needs, because he knows what they are.